okoth-099/alx_be_shell/README.md

-My Script for shell projects
+Scripts for my shell project